 A: OpenEars has a low-latency audio driver written in Audio Units which requires an Audio Session setting in order to work which isn’t supported by the Simulator.
 Because it can be slow to debug app logic without using the Simulator, OpenEars has a fallback audio driver that is compatible with the Simulator.
 However, it isn’t as good as the device driver and very little time has been spent trying to debug it since it is only provided as a nicety.
 With that understanding, please don’t evaluate OpenEars’ accuracy or behavior based on the Simulator, since it uses a completely different audio driver, and please don’t report Simulator-only bugs since there’s no way to fairly allocate resources towards fixing Simulator-only bugs when no users run apps on the Simulator.

 A: It is necessary to set the linker flag -ObjC for your target when using the plugins, and it is equally necessary that the linker flag -all_load is not set or found anywhere in your project (whether using the plugins or not).
-If this isn’t the issue, it is otherwise always due to the fact that the plugin requires a certain version of OpenEars or later, and you are using an earlier version, or an earlier version is still somehow linked to your project.
-The minimum required OpenEars version is always mentioned in the plugin docs, or you can always just use the latest version found on the main OpenEars page.
+If this isn’t the issue, it is otherwise always due to the fact that the plugin requires a certain version of OpenEars or later, and you are using an old version of OpenEars, or an earlier version is still somehow linked to your project, so update to the current version of OpenEars.
 In the case of NeatSpeech, it is also necessary to give extra attention to this step from the instructions: “For the last step, change the name of the implementation source file in which you are going to call NeatSpeech methods from .m to .mm (for instance, if the implementation is named ViewController.m, change its name to ViewController.mm and verify in the Finder that the name of the file has changed) and then make sure that in your target Build Settings, under the section “C++ Standard Library”, the setting “libstdc++ (Gnu C++ standard library)” is selected.
 If you receive errors like “Undefined symbols for architecture i386: std::basic_ios >::widen(char) const”, that means that this step needs special attention.”

 Q: I have tried a fix for a known issue which others have been able to solve definitively, but it doesn’t work for me.